-3-14.
+203.3-14.
 Decrease in Benefits.

-b.
-If an employee fails to utilize providers or network providers designated by the employer, reimbursement for expenses will be decreased by a minimum of 50%, except in the case of a medical emergency.
+- a.
+If an employee fails to use a safety device, or obey a reasonable written or printed rule of the employer that has been placed in a conspicuous position in the workplace or in the employee handbook, compensation will be decreased by 15% for the first injury, and 25% for each subsequent injury. - b.
+If an employee fails to utilize providers or network providers designated by the employer, reimbursement for expenses will be decreased by a minimum of 50%, except in the case of a medical emergency. - 203.3-15.

-3-15.
 Maximum Medical Improvement.
-The date after which no significant recovery from or significant lasting improvement to a personal injury can reasonably be anticipated, based upon reasonable medical probability.
+The date after which no significant recovery from or significant lasting improvement to a personal injury can reasonably be anticipated, based upon reasonable medical probability. - 203.3-16.

-3-16.
 Average Daily Wage.
-The indemnity benefit paid as a result of a fractional week of disability.
+The indemnity benefit paid as a result of a fractional week of disability. - 203.3-17.
+Judiciary.
+The Judicial system that was established by Oneida General Tribal Council resolution GTC-01-07-13-B to administer the judicial authorities and responsibilities of the Tribe.

-Article IV.
+203.4.
 General Provisions

-4-1.
+203.4-1.
 The Oneida Tribe hereby authorizes the Risk Management Office of the Finance Division to enter into agreements to create a self-funded, self-insurance program for the Oneida Tribe operated solely for the benefit of the employees of the Oneida Tribe.
 The Oneida Tribe may retain the option of insuring its liability in some corporation, association or organization authorized to transact the business of workers' compensation insurance in the State of Wisconsin.
 The Oneida Tribe may self-insure at its discretion and administer its program of self insurance or may contract with any private agency, business firm, or corporation to administer any part of the program.
 The Oneida Workers Compensation program will consist of:

-- a.
-Definition of terms
+- (a) Definition of terms

-- b.
-Benefit explanation
+- (b) Benefit explanation

-- 1. Benefits available Medical and Disability
+- (1) Benefits available Medical and Disability

-- 2. Benefit schedule
+- (2) Benefit schedule

-- 3. Benefit calculation
+- (3) Benefit calculation

-4. Employee responsibilities, reporting, early return to work, medical network use etc.
+- (4) Employee responsibilities, reporting, early return to work, medical network use etc.

-c.
-Appeals process
+- (c) Appeals process

-4-2.
+203.4-2.
 The Risk Management Office in conjunction with the Oneida Human Resources Benefits Office is hereby delegated responsibility for development of regulations to implement this program.
 All regulations shall conform to the requirements of the insurer of the program, or this law.
 Conflicts between the insurer and this law shall be resolved in favor of this law where minimum and/or maximum limits are prescribed regarding benefit levels.

-4-3.
+203.4-3.
 A claim against the Oneida Worker Compensation program shall be the exclusive remedy against the Oneida Tribe, a Tribal entity, or Tribal employee for any claim of loss covered by the program.
 An individual who has made a claim against the program shall be precluded from bringing any other claim, civil action or proceeding for damages arising from the same occurrence against the Oneida Tribe, a Tribal entity, or a Tribal employee.